Degree Requirements and Restrictions

-The general requirements for the Ph.D. degree comply with those of the School of Graduate Studies.
-The requirements include a preliminary examination, completion of coursework, a Qualifying Examination, completion of significant research documented in a dissertation, and the dissertation defense.
+The general requirements for the Ph.D. degree comply with those of the School of Graduate School.
+The requirements include a preliminary examination, completion of coursework, a qualifying examination, completion of significant research documented in a dissertation and the dissertation defense.

 |CS 603||FORMAL LANG/AUTOMAT THRY||3|

 |CS 613||COMPUTER ARCHITECTURES||3|

 |CS 617||DES & ANALY OF ALGORITHM||3|